kmtyk/kmtyk/README.md

 ## Hi there
 Hello.I'm Yuki Kamata, aka Yuki.
 My birthday is October first.
-<br>I've been a scratcher since 2020 and a web developer since 2021.
+<br>I've been a Atcoderer since 2023 and a web developer since 2021.
 <br>My favorite novel is "Nicole no tou" written by Kaori Komori.
 It's beautifully expressed and varied.
 I hope you all enjoy it as well.
 <br>I'm a little known fan of YOASOBI, I've been playing tabletennis since when I was 12 y/o.
 <br>I'm a LaTex user.
 I basically write mathematical expressions in LaTex.
 I'm learning Esperanto and English, which are considered universal languages.